yishnu96/kashi/about-kashi/overview.md

 ## Overview

-Kashi, also known as Varanasi or Benares, is considered one of the oldest continuously inhabited cities in the world.
+Kashi, also known as Kashi or Benares, is considered one of the oldest continuously inhabited cities in the world.
 It holds immense religious, cultural, and historical significance in Indian civilization.

 ## What You'll Find Here